 My favorite feature of this machine is its total versatility.

-The FS14i is perfect for people who want a stepper, elliptical and low-impact treadmill in one machine.
+The FS14i is perfect for people who want a stepper, elliptical and low-impact treadmill in one machine that places less stress on the knee.

-Not only does this mean more versatility in your workouts, but you save a metric ton of money (and space) compared to if you were to purchase the three machines separately.
+Not only does this mean more versatility and adjustability in your workouts, but you save a metric ton of money (and space) compared to if you were to purchase the three machines separately.

 The stride length of the elliptical adjusts naturally to your stride, all the way up to 32” in length!